hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Forum

-The Common forum is Common's flagship first-party app.
+The Common forum (or "forum app") is Common's flagship first-party app.
 Its primary organizational primitive is the COMMUNITY.
 The forum app provides UI for off-chain discussions, and for interacting with community-associated chains.

 ### Group

 ADDRESSES have Memberships to GROUPS.
+A group is defined by metadata and a set of on- and off-chain requirement for membership.

 See [models/group.ts](../libs/model/src/models/group.ts) and the knowledgebase [Groups](./Groups.md) entry.